At last, I’ve begun to learn more about the Farrells in the Family…

 Do you need a proofreading/editing service?
 I can provide this for essays, papers, articles, university assignments, ESL documents, speeches, or press releases.

-Send me an email email@example.com with a Word version of your document and I will return a quote to you.
+Send me an email firstname.lastname@example.org with a Word version of your document for a quote.
 Confidentiality of your work is guaranteed.